 Each platform has a slightly different process to have negative content removed, but there are a few ubiquitous questions you can ask (and answer) that will help you maximise your chance of documenting, appealing and removing a negative review yourself.
 Google's Prohibited and Restricted Content guidelines actually provide an extremely thorough checklist of policies that you can look to, to have infringing reviews removed.

 Our suggestion for DIY: look to the content guidelines and policies of the platform in question, document your case thoroughly (ie: why you believe a particular review is in breach of their policies) and submit an appeal to have the infringing content removed.

 Is Removify worth it?

-At $500-2500 a pop, Removify's service doesn't come cheap (compared to a platform like Cloutly), but it could easily be argued that doing nothing is much more costly for your business.
-We're not paid to endorse Removify or blow smoke up their chimney, but acknowledge they do provide a service which grants you peace of mind.
+At $500-2500 a pop, Removify's service doesn't come cheap, but it could easily be argued that doing nothing is much more costly for your business.
+We're not paid to endorse Removify or blow smoke up their chimney, but acknowledge they do provide a service that grants you peace of mind.
 After all, we're both in the business of helping businesses build trust, and in stressful times, that can be worth it alone.

 Yes, we'd recommend Removify.